puppet-be/puppet-be.github.com/_posts/2014-01-09-Meeting-report.md

 * No logos of sponsors will be printed on the t-shirts, but will be placed in the sponsor section of our meetup site.
 * T-shirts will become available for everyone, after we sorted out some practical stuff.

+**European Puppet Users Group**

+An European Puppet Users Group is started, where some people of every PUG is invited to join.

+* Goal is :*
+    Exchanging Experience in organizing meetups
+    Exchanging ideas, topics, talks ....
+    Realizing the idea of a one day 'European Puppet Users Group Event'